sarahnicholson/sarahnicholson.github.io/_pages/about.md

 ## Current Focus

-I’m currently involved in a number of projects, including ongoing glider work along the **West African margin**, supported by a grant from **Schmidt Sciences**.
+I’m currently involved in a number of [projects](/projects/), including ongoing glider work along the **West African margin**, supported by the **Schmidt Sciences**.
 These efforts aim to improve observations and understanding in regions that are often under-sampled but highly relevant to climate and marine resource management.

 ---